Square dancing (China): Form

 The groups congregate in the early morning and evening, any time of year, at parks or public squares, or anywhere they can find enough space, regardless of what other use that space may nominally have, such as a parking lot.
-Morning dancers try to avoid parks since they are preferred locations for taiji, the martial arts school whose slowed-down moves are often practiced as exercise, known as tai chi in the West.
+Morning dancers try to avoid parks since they are preferred locations for tai chi, the martial arts school whose slowed-down moves are often practiced as exercise, known as tai chi in the West.
 They begin as early as 5:30 a.m., and tend to use spaces nearer supermarkets so they are better positioned to bargain for and purchase fresh vegetables when the markets open.
 In the evening they tend to start dancing after dinner; for this reason spaces used by square dancers in the evening tend not to be too far from their homes as they also may have to tend to grandchildren they may be watching while their own children work late.

 Dancers organize themselves into rank and file.
 The front rank comprises the most proficient dancers, the best being in the center.
 Each rank back from the one in front contains dancer who are less proficient.
 All the dancers face forward.
 This allows dancers to learn from those in the rows ahead.
 The back rank is often populated with beginners just learning the moves, while the front rows are well-coordinated.